Medical Transition Education for Healthcare Providers

 Our gender-affirming care series is perfect for anyone wanting to provide caring, inclusive, and knowledgeable support to transgender and gender-diverse clients.
 We offer two workshops throughout the year:

-- Transgender and Gender Diversity Awareness & Inclusion*
+- Transgender, Gender Diversity Awareness and Inclusion training*

 *for primary care providers, this course is a prerequisite for our gender-affirming hormone therapy workshop